EventStore/documentation/docs/clients/dotnet/21.2/migration-to-gRPC.md

 ### Positions

-As for other operations, we aligned subscriptions checkpoints/positions handling.
-Accordingly, as for [reading](#reading-events) instead of using nullable long value, we introduced classes:
+As with other operations, we aligned the subscription checkpoint/position handling.
+Accordingly, for [reading](#reading-events), instead of using `Nullable<Int64>`, we introduced the following types:
 - `StreamPosition` for a single stream subscription,
 - `Position` for the `$all` stream.